CATEMA® System System Description

 Student Accounts

-The student's application record will remain in "limbo" until "accepted" or "rejected" by the class teacher.
-This provision allows the system to ignore erroneous entries or "bogus" applications.
-Students may apply for classes at one or more high schools in the same year.
+The student's application record will remain in "pending" status on the class roster until "accepted" or "rejected" by the class teacher.
+Students may apply for classes at one or more high schools in the same school year.

 • Select High School